Updated February 2026

 Where can you Install Carpet?

-Rugs on the floor and carpet only on stairs is a better idea.
+Rugs on the floor and carpet only on stairs are a better idea.

 Over a Concrete Slab